AlexTelon/FlexiCharge-Test-and-integration/README.md

 ### Other Teams' expectations on the Test & Integration team

-- We should stay in sync with the other teams to ensure new functionality is testes ASAP.
+- We should stay in sync with the other teams to ensure new functionality gets tested ASAP.

 - We do not enter another teams domain, their codebase, without their acknowlegement.